cjohansen/replicant/README.md

 ## Status

-Replicant is stable, performant and feature complete.
+Replicant is stable, performant and feature complete production quality software.
 Its public APIs will not be intentionally changed.
-It's used in production by several apps.

 ## Performance